bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/installing-stencil.md

 ## Installing on Mac

-To install Stencil CLI and it's dependencies on Mac, open a terminal and run the following commands:
+To install Stencil CLI and it's dependencies on Mac, open a terminal and run the following commands.

 ```shell
 # Install Node Version Manager (nvm)